isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 to move data around in the google cloud.

-*Part 2* Running R scripts on a cloud-based-cluster.
+*Part 2* Running R functions on a cloud-based-cluster.

 Next we're going to start up a set of VMs, link them together as a cluster, and submit work to them.